-Body language: It’s one of those things that you learn about when you’re mid-way through teacher-training, right after a string of horrendously stressful lessons and before you go home and cry over your lesson reviews, future plans and endless piles of marking.
+Body language: It’s one of those things that you learn about when you’re mid-way through teacher-training, in between crying over your lesson reviews, future plans and endless piles of marking.
 And while we all find it very interesting, for many staff, it’s often one of those things that we just never make time to come back to and review.

 At least, not in respect to ourselves.

 We’re absolute pros at analysing, commenting on and correcting the body language of our students.
 I can tell you what pupils X, Y and Z will be doing in each of my classes, depending on the time of day and topic covered, before they even know themselves they’re going to do it.
 Like many, I even have a bag of tricks complete with stress balls, doodle pads and blue tack for some of my more attentionally-challenged students.

 And I know I’m not alone.
 For many teachers, assessing body language of pupils is a fundamental aspect of teaching a good lesson.
 Aside from a way of maintaining listening, it’s incredibly useful in assessing the mood of the class, their levels of interest/curiosity in the topic and task, and of course, actually judging whether you’ve pitched the lesson right and they’re actually going to be able to understand and complete what you’re asking of them.